Physics-aware-AI/Symplectic-ODENet/README.md

 - ImageIO: 2.4.1

 ## Acknowledgement
-This research was conceived and primarily carried out during Y. D. Zhong's internship at Siemens Corporation, Corporate Technology.
-Post-internship, Y. D. Zhong's work was supported by ONR grant \#N00014-18-1-2873.
+This research was inspired by the ideas and plans articulated by N. E. Leonard and A. Majumdar, Princeton University, in their ONR grant \#N00014-18-1-2873.
+The research was primarily carried out during Y. D. Zhong's internship at Siemens Corporation, Corporate Technology.
+Pre- and post-internship, Y. D. Zhong's work was supported by ONR grant \#N00014-18-1-2873.